goldginkgo/architecture_tool_django/README.rst

 Functional Features
 -------------------
-* Log in with Gitlab
+* Sign in with Gitlab or local account
 * A GUI to create/update all resources
 * JSON schema to define node attributes and constrains
 * Generates PlantUML diagrams to define graphical views of the system